cdot65/ansible-eda-container/README.md

-# Ansible EDA Docker Container
+# Ansible EDA Container

-Welcome to the Ansible EDA Docker Container project!
-This repository provides a Dockerfile and Invoke tasks to build and manage a Docker container image, specially designed for running Ansible rulebooks.
+Welcome to the Ansible EDA Container project!
+This repository provides a Dockerfile and Invoke tasks to build and manage a container image, specially designed for running Ansible rulebooks.
 This project is ideal for those who want to experiment with Ansible in a containerized environment, especially with Palo Alto Networks collections and dependencies.

 ## Features

 - Fedora-based Container: Utilizes the latest Fedora image for a robust and up-to-date environment.
 - Preconfigured Ansible Environment: Includes Ansible, ansible-runner, and ansible-rulebook, ready for your playbooks and rulebooks.
-- Palo Alto Networks Collection Preinstalled: Comes with the Palo Alto Networks collection for those working in network security.
+- Palo Alto Networks Collection Preinstalled: Comes with the Palo Alto Networks collection as an example project for those working in network security.
 - Easy Management with Invoke: Includes Invoke tasks for straightforward container lifecycle management (build, up, down, logs).

 ## Getting Started